UBC-MDS/programming-in-python-for-data-science/slides/module1_01.md

 ```

 You’ll notice we use comments frequently in the exercises.
 It’s good
-practice to use them frequently to explain your code so if you or
+practice to use them to explain your code so if you or someone else
-someone else wants to read it at a later date, it’s easier to
+wants to read it at a later date, it’s easier to understand.
-understand.

 Notes: Script here.